-Following strong bipartisan criticism of the administration’s decision to allow imports of trophy carcasses, a practice halted under the Obama administration, Trump had moved on Friday to put the imports on hold.
+Following strong bipartisan criticism of the administration’s decision to allow imports of trophy carcasses, a practise halted under the Obama administration, Trump had moved on Friday to put the imports on hold.
 On Sunday, Trump said on Twitter that he would announce a final decision this week.
 He suggested that he does not buy the argument advanced by pro-hunting advocates within his Interior Department that the imports help protect endangered African elephants.

-Trump wrote that he would be “very hard pressed to change my mind that this horror show in any way helps conservation of Elephants or any other animal”.
+Trump wrote that he would be “very hard-pressed to change my mind that this horror show in any way helps conservation of Elephants or any other animal”.

 It was not immediately clear whether the reference to “any other animal” might mean he is also reconsidering his administration’s separate lifting of import bans on lion trophies last month.
 That decision received little attention at the time but has since come under fire as the elephant decision received wide attention.

 The president’s abrupt reversal on Friday means that elephants shot for sport in Zimbabwe and Zambia cannot be imported by American hunters as trophies.

 “Put big game trophy decision on hold until such time as I review all conservation facts,” Trump wrote Friday evening on Twitter.
 “Under study for years.
 Will update soon with [Interior] Secretary [Ryan] Zinke.
 Thank you!”